 Born in Northeastern Brazil, he has lived in the United States for over 25 years.
-He earned a B.A. in Pastoral Studies from Clearwater Christian College and an M.Div. from Reformed Theological Seminary/Orlando and successfully defended his dissertation on Pastor Theology for the Doctorate of Ministry.
+He earned a B.A. in Pastoral Studies from Clearwater Christian College an M.Div. and D.Min. on Pastoral Theology from Reformed Theological Seminary/Orlando

-Dr. Uri Brito is the editor of The Church-Friendly Family, author of The Trinitarian Father, co-author of a commentary on Ruth, and currently concluding a commentary on Jonah with Pastor Rich Lusk to be published in late 2021.
+Dr. Uri Brito is the editor of The Church-Friendly Family, author of The Trinitarian Father, and co-author of commentaries on Ruth and Jonah published by Athanasius Press.
+He is the founder of Kuyperian Commentary, an online resource for essays with over 20 contributors.

 He serves as a board member of the Theopolis Institute and is the Senior Fellow for Pastoral Theology for the Center of Cultural Leadership.

-Uri has been married for eighteen years to his lovely wife, Melinda, and is the proud father of Abigail, Ezekiel, Ephraim, Elijah, and Ezra.
+Uri has been married for nineteen years to his lovely wife, Melinda, and is the proud father of Abigail, Ezekiel, Ephraim, Elijah, and Ezra.

 Pastor Stout was born in nearby Milton, Florida.
 He brings biblical wisdom, compassion, and integrity to the leadership of the church, along with a passion for the gospel.
 He retired from active duty in the Navy in 2005.
 His Navy service allowed him to serve churches of different types in different parts of the world, affording him a broad perspective on the Church.
 He was licensed to preach by First Southern Baptist Church of San Diego, California, and ordained by Harmony Ridge Baptist Church in Pace, Florida.